 The Upper East Side is no longer the old money neighborhood ruled by the upper class.
-It’s now considered one of the cheapest places to live in Manhattan and therefore is the neighborhood that 20 year olds flock to after graduating.
-It’s full of lively bars, restaurants, and young adults making it the hip new neighborhood (Brooklyn excluded).
+It’s now considered one of the cheapest places to live in Manhattan, and therefore, is the neighborhood that 20 year olds flock to after graduating.
 My high school BFF, Sharmaine, decided to join me in this adventure as a fellow Upper East Sider.
 We wanted to dive a little deeper into our surrounding neighborhood which I frankly know little about.

 Yoga at Lululemon